SuperbWebDeveloper11/archive-assistant/README.md

 - django-crispy-forms
 - django-filter
 - bootstrap
-- JQuery (to perform crud operations without refreching the page)
+- JQuery (to perform crud operations without refreshing the page)

 #### here are some screensshot for the archive-assistant: